Last updated May 2022 |

-As its name suggests, solution-focused brief therapy is considered a time-limited approach, however the technique is often incorporated into other long-term therapy types and effects can be long-lasting.
-It was developed in America in the 1980s by husband and wife team Steve de Shazer and Insoo Kim Berg, along with their team at the Brief Family Center.
-Together they founded the therapy on seven basic philosophies and assumptions.
+Solution-focused brief therapy was developed in the 1980s by husband and wife team Steve de Shazer and Insoo Kim Berg, along with their team at the Brief Family Center.
+As the name suggests, SFBT is considered a time-limited approach, however, the technique is often incorporated into other long-term therapy types and its effects can be long-lasting.

-- Change is both constant and certain.
+Change is both constant and certain.

-- Clients must want to change.
+Clients must want to change.

-- Clients are the experts and outline their own goals.
+Clients are the experts and outline their own goals.

-- Clients have resources and their own strengths to solve and overcome their problems.
+Clients have resources and their own strengths to solve and overcome their problems.

-- Therapy is short-term.
+Therapy is short-term.

-- Focus on the future - history is not essential.
+Focus on the future - history is not essential.

-How does solution-focused brief therapy work?
+How does SFBT work?

 Rather than dwelling on an individual's weaknesses and limitations, Shazer and Berg's solution-focused therapy concentrates solely on an individual's strengths and possibilities to help them move forward.
 It works by helping them overcome problems without tackling them directly - using the solution-building concept to foster change and help individuals to develop a set of clear, concise and realistic goals.
 It is the role of a solution-focused therapist to help elicit and implement these solutions via a series of discussions.